 Due to the decline in our market capitalization, the decline in current overall business conditions within our target market segments and the restructuring program, we completed an assessment of the recoverability of goodwill on our balance sheet as of June 2001, in accordance with APB Opinion No. 17 and the relevant guidance in SFAS No. 121.
-This impairment analysis indicated that the carrying amount of the goodwill, purchased product rights and other purchased intangible assets of the enCommerce and $r^3$ acquisitions would not be recovered through the estimated undiscounted future cash flows.
-We then completed an analysis of the discounted future cash flows from the enCommerce acquisition and the $r^3$ acquisition.
+This impairment analysis indicated that the carrying amount of the goodwill, purchased product rights and other purchased intangible assets of the enCommerce and r3 acquisitions would not be recovered through the estimated undiscounted future cash flows.
+We then completed an analysis of the discounted future cash flows from the enCommerce acquisition and the r3 acquisition.
 The result of this analysis was a charge of \$327.0 million related to the impairment of goodwill, purchased product rights and other purchased intangible assets.
-Goodwill, purchased product rights and other purchased intangible assets.
-Goodwill, purchased product rights and other purchased intangible assets.
-Goodwill, purchased product rights and other purchased intangible assets.
-Goodwill, purchased product rights and other purchased intangible assets.
-Goodwill, purchased product rights and other purchased intangible assets.
-Goodwill, purchased product rights and other purchased intangible assets.
-Goodwill, purchased product rights and other purchased intangible assets.
-Goodwill, purchased product rights and other purchased intangible assets.
-Goodwill, purchased product rights and other purchased intangible assets.
-This acquisition failed to meet the financial planning forecasts made at the time of the acquisition due largely to the change in the economic conditions since the time of the acquisition and in part due to additional product development and maintenance costs related to the GetAccess mode of the were estimated to be required in the future and were not known at the time of the acquisition.
-The remaining \$1.6 million of goodwill impairment in 2001 was the result of the $r^3$ acquisition
+Goodwill, purchased product rights and other purchased intangibles from the enCommerce acquisition accounted for \$325.4 million of the impairment.
+This acquisition failed to meet the financial planning forecasts made at the time of the acquisition due largely to the change in the economic conditions since the time of the acquisition and in part due to additional product development and maintenance costs related to the GetAccess TM product that were estimated to be required in the future and were not known at the time of the acquisition.
+The remaining \$1.6 million of goodwill impairment in 2001 was the result of the r3 acquisition, which was impacted primarily by the workforce restructuring.